SonaliGhadage/Java_Project/README.md

 This is a web application which is having GUI.
 So, to do all the modifications user need to clear the login phase.

-For further details report is provided in "Final_report" folder of the project For Whole proper project please find "MyJavaProject"
+For further details report is provided in "Final_report" folder of the project.

+For Whole proper project please find "MyJavaProject".